 Medically reviewed by Kaci Durbin, MD.
 Last updated on Feb 15, 2019.

 What is Phenergan?

-Phenergan is an antihistamine.
+Phenergan (promethazine) belongs to a group of drugs called phenothiazines.
+It works by changing the actions of chemicals in your brain.
+Promethazine also acts as an antihistamine.
 It blocks the effects of the naturally occurring chemical histamine in your body.

 Phenergan is used to treat allergy symptoms such as itching, runny nose, sneezing, itchy or watery eyes, hives, and itchy skin rashes.